Ride Southern Spain FAQ

 We run 10 months a year (Sept-June).
 Prime months: March–June and September–November (warm, grippy).
 Winter: lower zones are mild and dry.

+On your arrival, try to land between 10AM and 12 noon where possible.
+And departure on Saturdays, flights from 11AM where possible.
+Wednesday flight times can be flexible.
+We get to the airport for the first persons flight time.
 Our shared Málaga (AGP) windows usually cover morning Saturday arrivals and morning departures the following Saturday/Wednesday.
 Outside these times, book private transfers with us or self-drive—easy and fast roads.

 If you miss the window, we can arrange a private pick-up (extra cost) or hold your room for self-check-in if you arrive by rental car.
+We normally run the transfers ourselves, so get in touch and we´ll figure something out.

 At minimum: brake pads, tyre plugs, a tube, derailleur hanger, quick links.
 We carry basics; model-specific parts are on you.
+Tyre fluid and inner tube.

 Our team includes MIAS-certified leaders (up to Level 5 Tutor) with current Outdoor First Aid, local operations insurance, and years of Sierra Nevada experience.

 We re-route to rideable zones or shuffle the plan (e.g., coastal trails).
 Heavy rain/wind days become safety-first lower-level rides.
 Very rare full wash-outs are rescheduled where possible.
+We will ride at lower altitudes with bad weather.

 Yes— Wi-Fi in apartments and terraces.
 Plenty of quiet corners and tables for a quick call between rides.
-The Wifi is not that great, as everywhere in Spain, but it works!
+The Wifi is not that great, 40MB, as everywhere in Spain, but it works!

 No problem.
 Town shops and restaurants can cater; we’ll point you to the right places and make bookings where needed.
 Tell us in advance for breakfast supplies.